2graphic/graph-interpreter/design_document.md

 While sinap is running, it will be broken into 3 main components: the active plug-in, the main GUI, and the plug-in interface.

 ### Main GUI
 Sinap will present a GUI to the user as its primary interface.
 This GUI will be implemented with Angular 2 and Electron.
-Most of the GUI will be built with the regular Angular components.
-The graph-editor will be a custom Angular component which will draw its interface with a HTML canvas tag.
-We are still determining whether we will have any other custom components.
-We might build components to take input of various types (such as custom `image` or `list` input components),
+The graph-editor will be majorily a self contained editor inside an HTML canvas tag.
+The graph-editor will be built into a component to communicate with the rest of the angular system.^[We went a presentation by the company that created Lucid Chart.
+This is the approach they used to build their chart editor into their angular application.]
+We will also build components that handle input of various arbitrary types (such as custom `image` or `list` input components).
+These components will be used to feed the plugins input and display the output.

 ### Plug-in Interface
 Plug-ins for sinap will communicate via a single API (the Plug-in Interface).
 This API will create an abstraction layer which will translate: